bmillham/xtream2m3u/README.md

 + -d, --diff: Create a timestamped file of changes
 + -m, --m3u: Create a M3U.
 + -S, --single-m3u: Create a single M3U
-+ -a, --acount-info: Only show the account information
++ -a, --account-info: Only show the account information
 + -T, --tvheadend: Adds a remote call to ffmpeg for use in TVHeadend (Option does not do anything at this time)
 + -n, --no-header: Does not include the normal m3u header.
 Useful if you want to concatinate several m3u files.
 + -o, --output-dir: Directory to save output files in.
 Defaults to current directory.